csy2013/freedgo/source/manual/filter.md

 title: Filter
 ---
 A filter is used to modify some specified data.
 Hexo passes data to filters in sequence and the filters then modify the data one after the other.
-This concept was borrowed from [WordPress](http://codex.wordpress.org/Plugin_API#Filters).
+This concept was borrowed from [Online Diagram Drawing](http://codex.wordpress.org/Plugin_API#Filters).

 ## Synopsis